auth0/docs/articles/quickstart/webapp/aspnet-core/_includes/v1/_login.md

 ## Next Steps

-If you prefer to create a custom Login screen, refer to the [Custom Login step](/quickstart/webapp/aspnet-core/v1/02-login-custom).

-Alternatively, you can simply carry on to the [Storing Tokens step](/quickstart/webapp/aspnet-core/v1/03-storing-tokens) which will demonstrate how you can store the tokens returned by Auth0.
+Continue to the [Storing Tokens step](/quickstart/webapp/aspnet-core/v1/02-storing-tokens) which will demonstrate how you can store the tokens returned by Auth0.